 - Annually (usually December), Department Chairs provide the Registrar’s Office with the upcoming academic year schedule reflecting all courses offered, including all course dates and times, course numbers, titles, instructor assignments, curricular identifiers (course types), load and any other information requested.
 This schedule must include all offering and descriptive information available for a course and must be in the format requested by the Registrar’s Office.

-- Classes offered by a department must be uniformly distributed over the 16 available day-time class periods.
+- Classes offered by a department must be uniformly distributed over all of the available day-time class periods.
 For a large department, this means scheduling a section in all of the time slots and repeating the process as many times as necessary.
-For example, if your department offers 18 sections in a term, no time slot should be used more than twice.
+For example, if your department offers 20 sections in a term, no time slot should be used more than twice.
 Grouping classes in a limited number of time slots is not permitted.

 - To ensure that each class meets pre-existing contact hour requirements, each section must adhere to the class schedule time block guidelines.
 Scheduling outside of the guidelines is allowed only under extenuating circumstances and must be in compliance with NYSED regulations for contact hours, only then can they be considered/approved by the Dean of Academic Affairs.
 All submitted classes will be reviewed by the Registrar to ensure scheduled contact hours are in compliance with NYSED regulations.
 If contact hour requirements are not met, the Registrar will contact the Department Chair to alter the schedule and ensure the class is offered in a manner that ensures compliance.

 - No classes, studios or laboratories may be scheduled during common hours.
 These times have been reserved for meetings or other events.